-It's much less costly to recharge the refrigerant (and fix any leaks) than to replace your compressor (and deal with having no heat).
-In some cases, it might even be more cost effective to replace the system with a new one that uses newer, R-410A refrigerant!
+It’s much less costly to recharge the refrigerant (and fix any leaks) than to replace your compressor (and deal with having no heat).
+In some cases, it might even be more cost-effective to replace the system with a new one that uses a newer, R-410A refrigerant!

 In any case, always keep an eye on your auxiliary/strip heat status in the winter.